GeoNode/documentation/install/advanced/core/index.rst

 First, we are going to install all the **system packages** needed for the GeoNode setup.
 Login to the target machine and execute the following commands:

 .. code-block:: shell
-.. note:: Is necesary install sqlite3 packages if don't gonna be used?

   # Install packages from GeoNode core
   sudo apt install -y build-essential gdal-bin \